alexwlchan/alexwlchan.net/src/_drafts/downloading-sqs-queues.md

   <figcaption>
     Viewing queue messages in the AWS Console.
     Our messages are large JSON objects, so most of the detail isn't even visible!
-    You can click "More Details" to see the entire message, but that's only one at a time.
+    You can click "More Details" to see the entire message, but you can only view one at a time.
   </figcaption>
 </figure>